Project-Sylos/Spectra/README.md

 ### SDK Demo (`main.go`)
 A demonstration application that showcases the Spectra SDK functionality:
 - Loads configuration and initializes SpectraFS
-- Demonstrates table information and node generation
+- Demonstrates world information and node generation
-- Shows multi-table operations and secondary table counts
+- Shows multi-world operations and secondary world counts
 - Performs a complete reset operation
 - Perfect for testing and understanding the SDK